 The Ignition Framework

-The Ignition Framework was born out of necessity to make managing out theme library easier and more efficient.
-When each theme is its own entity adding new features, patching vulnerabilities, fixing bugs and ensuring compatibility with popular plugins like WooCommerce is a daunting task, we needed a solution which would streamline the whole process, this solution was the Ignition Framework.
+The Ignition Framework was born out of necessity to make managing our theme library easier and more efficient.
+When each theme is its own entity adding new features, patching vulnerabilities, fixing bugs and ensuring compatibility with popular plugins like WooCommerce is a daunting task, we needed a solution which would streamline the whole process.
+This solution was the Ignition Framework.

 - Global layout styles, leaving just color scheme & typography to the theme.

 - Global block editor styling, the theme just overrides block styling where needed to match its specific design.

 - Post, page and custom post type templates.

 - All the customization options found in the Customizer such as color options, typography options, header & blog layout options and more.

 - Custom post types and their taxonomies, for example the Accommodation post type in Aegean Resort.